Explicit Constructions of Sum-Rank Metric Codes from Quadratic Kummer Extensions: Introduction

 \end{definition} The sum-rank weight and distance induce a metric on $\Pi$.
-We formally define a linear \textbf{sum-rank metric code} as follows. \begin{definition} A linear \textbf{sum-rank metric code} $C_{sr}$ is an $\mathbb{F}_q$-linear subspace of $\Pi$ with \textbf{minimum sum-rank distance}
+We present the definition as follows. \begin{definition} A linear \textbf{sum-rank metric code} $C_{sr}$ is an $\mathbb{F}_q$-linear subspace of $\Pi$.
+The \textbf{minimum sum-rank distance} of $C_{sr}$ is defined as

-\end{definition} For notational conciseness, we adopt the convention of referring to sum-rank metric codes as \textit{sum-rank codes} throughout this work.
-The sum-rank code framework constitutes a natural generalization of classical coding systems: (i) When configured with block uniformity parameters $n_i=m_i=1$ for all $1\le i\le s$, these codes precisely recover the Hamming metric codes of length $s$ through coordinate-wise symbol comparison; (ii) In the monolithic regime where $s=1$, the construction collapses to the original rank-metric codes introduced by Delsarte~\cite{Delsarte}.
-This multifunctional parametrization reveals the intrinsic capacity of the codes to interpolate between symbol-level and matrix-level error protection strategies.

-The theoretical landscape of sum-rank codes is underpinned by three foundational pillars as established in prior research: